Editor’s note: This article was updated on May 3, 2021, to reflect changes to acceptable work search contacts.

 Some of the information you will be asked to enter includes the type of job you applied for, company name, address, phone number, contact name, the date of contact, type of contact and the results of the contact.

 Our work search log can help you keep track of this information so you have it ready when you file your weekly certification application online.
+Please do not submit the work search log.
+It is a tool to be used for your record-keeping purposes only.

 8. Not looking for work